dikortis/LetsTalkETC/Episodes/Episode_4.md

 **Randall:**
-yeah basically there
+yes basically there
-was some other strange behavior to I think Cory's cool experienced it where if he restarted his client and it started from block one yeah and I typically yeah maybe you can explain that a little further Tori
+was some other strange behavior to I think Cory's cool experienced it where if he restarted his client and it started from block one and I typically maybe you can explain that a little further Tori

 **Cory:**
-yeah what it
+yes what it
 was very it was very odd you started seeing some errors in uh in the parity nodes and and some interesting kind of